All About Icewine, Canada’s “Liquid Gold”

 Why is Ontario the World’s Major Producer of Icewine?

 To produce Icewine, summers must be hot and winters must be cold and sharp.
 Of all the wine-producing regions in the world, only Ontario has a winter climate sufficiently cold to ensure an Icewine crop in most years.
-Icewine is currently produced by 60 wineries in Ontario.
-Even Germany cannot produce an Icewine every vintage.
+It is currently produced by 60 wineries in Ontario.
+Even Germany cannot produce any Icewine at every vintage.

 • The production of true Icewine is risky.
 Icewine producers leave select vineyards unharvested and wait for winter to set in.
 The fruit left on the vine after the normal fall harvest is vulnerable to rot, ravaging winds, hail, and hungry birds and animals.